tylermcdonnell/Paxos/README.txt

 Fall 2015

 MIKE:
-Slip days used (this project): xxxxx
+Slip days used (this project): 2
-Slip days used (total)       : Homework: 4, Projects: xxxxx
+Slip days used (total)       : Homework: 4, Projects: 2

 TYLER:
-Slip days used (this project): xxxxx yyyyyy
+Slip days used (this project): 2
-Slip days used (total):        xxxxx
+Slip days used (total):        Homework: 0, Projects: 2

 --------------------------------------------------------------------------------
 - Notes: